gree/unity-webview/README.md

 ### Android

-Since `Assets/Plugins/src` is deprecated in recent Unity versions, we switched to .aar files (Android Archive Library).
-If you need to edit some AndroidManifest.xml files :
-1. Opening the `plugin`folder of this repo in Android Studio
-2. Make somes changes (most of the time edit the `plugin/Android/webview/src/main/AndroidManifest.xml`).
-3. Build the app
-4. You will see your aar file in `build/outputs/aar/`
-5. Move this file to `Assets/Plugins/Android/`

 #### File Input Field

 The Android implementation uses Android Fragment for file input fields since [here](https://github.com/gree/unity-webview/commit/a1a2a89d2d0ced366faed9db308ccf4f689a7278)  and may cause new issues that were not found before.